 Entry to 2km-wide RPZs around the water reservoirs is currently prohibited as a precautionary measure intended to protect against perceived risks to drinking water quality.

-Traditional backpacking involving overnight stays in the outer catchments beyond the RPZs and away from the Bibbulmun Track has also been banned under Department of Water (DoW) protection plans since 2007.
+Traditional backpacking involving overnight stays in the outer catchments beyond the RPZs and away from the Bibbulmun Track has also been banned under Department of Water (DoW) policies since 2003.

 DoW plans published in 2007 also in effect intended to bar day bushwalking from the entire outer catchments except along the Bibbulmun Track and other unspecified ‘designated’ tracks.
 The outer catchments extend far beyond the limits of the RPZs, across most of the northern 4500 sq km of forested area of the region.
 Such a proposed ban if implemented would have been the death knell for traditional (partly cross-country) bushwalking in the Perth region.